dpoetsch/TemperatureMonitoringSystem/README.md

 Skills and Technologies Used
 SQL: Procedures, Triggers, CRUD operations.
-DBMS: Potentially Oracle, given the use of DBMS_OUTPUT.
+DBMS: Oracle, given the use of DBMS_OUTPUT.
 Transaction Control: Using COMMIT and ROLLBACK.